CALL US NOW:

 Our instructor's aim is to ensure you fly the type safely and with confidence.
 You will then be ready for your test with a CAA approved examiner.

-Remember you will need to take a Licence Proficiency Check (LPC) test annually on each type that you fly with one of our examiners to maintain currency.
+Remember you will need to take a Proficiency Check (PC) test annually on each type that you fly with one of our examiners to maintain currency.

 Night Rating